Skip to Main Content

 San Francisco's Mexican restaurant scene spans a wider range of registers than the city often gets credit for.
 At the upper end, places like Donaji bring Oaxacan technique to a contemporary format, while Bombera works Mexican ingredients through a wood-fire lens.
 Flores and Comal each represent their own regional and stylistic positions.
 Fonda San Francisco extends the city's engagement with northern Mexican cooking.

-For a broader sense of what Mexico City-rooted cooking looks like at different scales and price points, Pujol in Mexico City represents the high-modernist version of the same tradition, and Alma Fonda Fina in Denver shows how the fonda format travels in another American city context.
+For a broader sense of what Mexico City-rooted cooking looks like at different scales and price points, Pujol in Mexico City represents one modern version of the same tradition, and Alma Fonda Fina in Denver shows how the fonda format travels in another American city context.
 Isabel Caudillo's background through La Cocina, the San Francisco incubator programme that has launched numerous Mission-area restaurants, places El Buen Comer within a specific lineage of community-rooted, founder-operated kitchens that approach neighbourhood dining with the seriousness usually reserved for more expensive formats.

 Planning Your Visit